Betsimisaraka/photograph-gallery/README.md

   - Make the menu on mobile work nicely, use your own imagination here.
   - *Bonus points*: Make the Image Slider, and other components work as intended, maybe you'll need some JS?
   - *Bonus points*: Use newer image formats such as WebP and AVIF, while still maintaining support for older formats.

-## Ready?

-Apply everything you've learend before, do your best, and Good luck! 🤓